DrPBT/DSAID-Data-Engineering-Technical-Test/TasksREADME.md

 # Task 1
 It is my 1st time developing using Python, I have tested the data transformation.
-However I am unsure on how to test the scheduler.\
+However I am unsure on how to test the scheduler.
-references i used to help me with my installation and understanding: https://docs.anaconda.com/anaconda/install/windows/
+I have uploaded the processed dataset as dataset1_Processed.csv and Dataset2_Processed.csv references i used to help me with my installation and understanding: https://docs.anaconda.com/anaconda/install/windows/